avmain/Acadview-Docs/docs/How to install MySQL Server in Ubuntu.md

 # How to install MySQL Server in Ubuntu

 1. Open the terminal.
-Use the command `sudo apt-get install mysql`.
+Use the command `sudo apt-get install mysql-server`.

 2. It will start the installation.
 Type `Y` or `y` when asked to continue.

 ![](/img/mysql1.png)

 3. You may be asked to type a password to for the user.
-Enter a password of you choice.
-Remember this password or better write it down as it will be needed to access mysql server later.
+Enter a password of you choice. **Remember this password or better write it down as it will be needed to access mysql server later.**

 4. Once the installation is done, you will see something like the below.